arealclimber/nft-playground/README.md

 **Hardhat:**

-`npx hardhat compile` to compile contracts and generate `abi` in `.json` of the folder artifacts
+-   `npx hardhat compile` to compile contracts and generate `abi` in `.json` of the folder `artifacts`

-`npx hardhat test` to run test

-`npx hardhat node` to run the localhost and get test accounts
+-   `npx hardhat node` to run the localhost and get test accounts

+-   `npx hardhat test` to run test

+    -   ensure that the `defaultNetwork` in `hardhat.config.js` is `hardhat` and put private key of test account in `.env` to charge test accounts for tests

-`node scripts/deploy.js --network localshost` to deploy on the localhost
+-   `npx hardhat run scripts/deploy.js --network localhost` (much faster) **or** `node scripts/deploy.js --network localshost` to deploy on the localhost

 ```shell
 npx hardhat accounts